gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 pages with very different technical and business requirements.
 Different parts of the site can evolve independently of each other.

-One client I'm working with on Gatsby 1.0 (a stealth startup in San Francisco) is using Gatsby to build both their marketing site _and_ SaaS app within the _same Gatsby codebase_.
+One client who is working with Gatsby 1.0 (a stealth startup in San Francisco) is using Gatsby to build both their marketing site _and_ SaaS app within the _same Gatsby codebase_.